 Recently, we had children’s author, Lauren Davidson taking part in our Super You! program, that helps children with their own self-esteem, independence, and empathy that will be fostered through the creation of the children’s very own social short story or comic book.
 Social stories can be used as reminders for future events that require self-regulation and coping strategies.
 Learning the basics of literature and story telling will highlight how the children can help others in creative way and make new friends in various environments.

 We also spoke to our friends at Jays Care Foundation about one of their adaptive baseball coaches helping us with our physical literacy sport and movement virtual program – where they can help bring their expertise about adaptive baseball to our children, youth and young adults in their very own homes!
-Not to mention our super fun contacts at Neurofit who are working on ways to have a virtual reality experience available in our technology programs for youth, young and older adults programs.
+Not to mention our super fun contacts at Neurofit who are working on ways to have a virtual ‘reality’ experience available in our technology programs for youth, young and older adults programs.
+The Humane Society joined us to deliver ‘Responsible Pet Ownership’ and the participants loved learning more about what it takes to take care of a pet.
 The opportunities and connections are endless!